dendibakh/perf-book/chapters/1-Introduction/1-5 What is performance tuning.md

 ## What Is Performance Tuning?

-Locating a performance bottleneck is only half of the engineer’s job.
+Locating a performance bottleneck is only half of engineer’s job.
 The second half is to fix it properly.
-Sometimes changing one line in the program source code can yield a drastic performance boost.
+Sometimes changing one line in the source code of a program can yield a drastic performance boost.
 Performance analysis and tuning are all about how to find and fix this line.
 Missing such opportunities can be a big waste.

 [TODO][FIX_BEFORE_REVIEW]: Talk about mechanical sympathy